The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/barboursville-wv-5-cracker-barrel-dr.md

 ## Extra Shows

 In addition to the main show at their current location, Billy Bob's Wonderland also has two extra shows inside trailers near the building, which originated from the previous locations in Ashland and Barboursville.
-In addition, they also acquired the {{< wiki-link "Parkersburg, WV (3500 Murdoch Ave)" >}} location's 3-stage after their closure in 1998.
+In addition, they also acquired the [Parkersburg, WV (3500 Murdoch Ave)] location's 3-stage after their closure in 1998.
 Currently, their show uses a combination of East Barboursville's and Ashland's shows, with Parkersburg being used for extra parts.

 ## Videos